The Kansas employee pension plan has not been getting a very good return on its investments recently.

 KPERS officials said Monday that stock market volatility led to a return of only 0.2 percent last year.
 So far this year, the KPERS investments have returned 3 or 4 percent.

 The retirement plan assumes a long-term return of 8 percent.
-If that goal isn’t met, the plan will need more money from the state and KPERS members to make up the difference.
+If that goal isn’t met, there will need to be larger payments into the plan to make up the difference.